 However, there seems to be some controversy as to how to use the baking soda and as to just how effective it can be.
-So I decided to do some research on the use of baking soda.
+So, we did some extra research on the use of baking soda.
+Here’s what we found:

-With all other types of cancer, Dr. Simoncini uses an IV of direct infusion of a bicarbonate solution.
-However, when I asked Dr. Simoncini about mixing baking soda with honey or molasses or maple syrup, he said no. This mixture does not work.
+With all other types of cancer, Dr. Simoncini uses an IV infusion of a bicarbonate solution.
+However, when we quizzed Dr. Simoncini about mixing baking soda with honey or molasses or maple syrup, he said no. This mixture does not work.
 The baking soda effectiveness is vastly reduced by the honey or other sweeteners.
+For more information on the baking soda and maple syrup mixture watch this video:

 Sodium bicarbonate is a natural non-toxic substance that does not require clinical trials for an assessment of toxicity.
 Spring waters contain bicarbonate ions which are coupled mainly with sodium, potassium, calcium or magnesium ions.